 TAKE ACTION NOW

-Please join us for the Armory Advocacy Committee's June meeting where we will discuss PVDFest, future Armory tours, Armory swag follow-up, and goals for the remainder of the year.
+Please join us for the Armory Advocacy Committee's July meeting where we will discuss future Armory tours, status of the RFP process, public outreach and goals for the remainder of the year.
 All are welcome.